jessicavc/google-book-scraper/README.md

 * `*` (get) - Will load your single HTML page in `client/build/index.html`.
 Make sure you have this _after_ all other routes are defined.

+## The deployed version is currently not fully functional.
+I am unable to save and unsave selections to and from the library.
+I have been able to get it functioning locally so I've attached a videos folder with 2 videos to demonstrate functionality